 - Pain, irritation, or discomfort where the device was placed

 - Feeling mild tingling, pricking, or pins and needles

 Are migraine devices right for you?

-It is important for people with migraine to see a neurologist or headache specialist who is trained in the appropriate use of these neuromodulation devices.
-Specialists understand how these devices work, for what conditions they are appropriate, and whether using these devices is safe considering each person’s individual medical condition.1-4
+It is important for people with migraine to see a neurologist or headache specialist who is trained in the use of these devices.
+Specialists understand how these devices work, how they should be used, and whether a device is safe for each person’s overall health.1-4